thecoolesttiffani/thecoolesttiffani/README.md

 - Anything to do with coaching (I really love it!)
 - Pretty things in Canva

-Current GitHub age: approximately 15 minutes
+Current GitHub age: approximately 5 days

-Current enthusiasm level at the idea of working for PostHog: irrationally high
+Current enthusiasm level at the idea of working for Supabase: irrationally high

-## Current Metrics

-🏆 Created GitHub account specifically for a job application

-🏆 Drank all my water today

-🏆 Pretending not to be intimidated 🙈